newtang/newtang.github.io/_drafts/carbs.markdown

  * Spinach-cheddar omelet.
  * [Lamb over vegetables]({{site.url}}/posts/my-time-at-the-recurse-center#lamb)
- * Replaced pasta meals with spaghetti squash (ie sausage, onion, kale over spaghetti squash)
+ * Replaced pasta with spaghetti squash (ie sausage, onion, kale over spaghetti squash)
  * Garden salad with egg and/or chicken.
  * Burger without the bun, usually in a lettuce wrap, or over a salad.
  * Burrito bowl (no tortilla and no rice).